telerik/ajax-docs/controls/map/functionality/tile-layers.md

 # Tile Layers

 In this article you will find detailed information about the **Tile** and **Bing**	layer types of the **RadMap** control.

 The images used to render the actual map are requested from third-party services that conform to the [Tile Map Service standard](https://en.wikipedia.org/wiki/Tile_Map_Service).
 The built-in configuration options of the **MapLayer** allow you to set an URL template	via the **UrlTemplate** property that will access the service and provide the needed images.

->note Licenses and Official Author rights to the Tile Layer Images are determined by the used Web Map Service.The **Telerik Map** only provides an UI control that allows you to setup and place a map in aweb application, built via ASP.NET AJAX techniques.
-You need to provide proper attribution with the correct copyright notice and,if needed, establish an account with the map owner to ensure unlimited/fast access.
+>note Licenses and Official Author rights to the Tile Layer Images are determined by the used Web Map Service.
+The **Telerik Map** only provides an UI control that allows you to setup and place a map in a web application, built via ASP.NET AJAX techniques.
+You need to provide proper attribution with the correct copyright notice and, if needed, establish an account with the map owner to ensure unlimited/fast access.
->

 ## Configuration of the MapLayer

 To generate a map, you must first configure the service it is going to use.
-The most important option is the**UrlTemplate** that defines the provider you are going to use.
+The most important option is the **UrlTemplate** that defines the provider you are going to use.
 It is built by combining the following parameters RadMap provides:

 * **SubDomain** — the Subdomains property lets you configure an array of strings that are placed in the subdomain of the URL that is generated.
 By having more than one, you can let the browser have more active requests for map pieces at any given time, because usually browsers limit the maximum number of active requests per domain.
 This setting is optional.